 So what if we broke our long-entrenched cleaning habits and got back to basics?
 From laundry to floors, kitchen to bathroom, virtually every cleaning job can be tackled with pure soap, baking soda, water, and a microfiber cloth.

-Look for quality soap concentrates like Dr. Bronner’s and Branch Basics that can be diluted for home and body uses.
+Look for quality soap concentrates like Dr. Bronner’s that can be diluted for home and body uses.
 Beyond lowering the toxins in our homes, this change could save on time and money wasted by purchasing several products.

 “We use sanitizers, but they’re eco-friendly and alcohol-free!”